davidpet/projects/README.md

 - `machine_learning/spacebot/run_local.sh` to run SpaceBot client and server (both python)
   - see comments [here](machine_learning/spacebot/BUILD) for running client and server separately
 - For `Kaggle Titanic` run [this notebook](projects/machine_learning/kaggle_titanic/titanic.ipynb)
+- For the web app for SpaceBot, it is still under development, but there will likely be a shell script to spin up the Python server plus an Envoy proxy plus the Angular app (via ng serve).

 # Angular Workspace